Efficiently Guiding Imitation Learning Agents with Human Gaze: Approach

 \subsubsection{Gaze-modulated Dropout (GMD)}

-As a baseline for learning from human gaze, we implement GMD \cite{chen2019gaze} after the first convolutional layer of the BCO policy network \cite{torabi2018behavioral}.
+As a baseline for learning from human gaze, we implement GMD \cite{chen2019gaze} for the first two convolutional layers of the BCO policy network \citet{torabi2018behavioral}.
 The BCO policy network does not originally use dropout layers.
 Gaze maps are generated using a convolution-deconvolution network \cite{zhang2018agil}, trained separately for each game on the Atari-HEAD dataset \cite{zhang2019atari}.
-The gaze prediction network uses as input a stack of 4 consecutive game frames, each of size $84\times84$, along with their optical flow \cite{farneback2003two} and saliency maps \cite{itti1998model}.
-Details of the network architecture are similar to Zhang et al. \shortcite{zhang2018agil}.
-We employ this network for gaze prediction, as it has been shown to work well for the Atari domain, instead of the Pix2Pix network \cite{isola2017image} used by \cite{chen2019gaze} for the autonomous driving domain.
-The generated gaze map is then used as a mask for the additional dropout layer added after first the convolutional layer.
+The gaze prediction network uses as input a stack of 4 consecutive game frames, each of size $84\times84$.
+Details of the network architecture are similar to \citet{zhang2018agil}.
+We employ this network for gaze prediction, as it has been shown to work well for the Atari domain, instead of the Pix2Pix network \cite{isola2017image} used by \citet{chen2019gaze} for the autonomous driving domain.
+The generated gaze map is then used as a mask for the additional dropout layer added after first two the convolutional layers as described by Chen et al. \cite{chen2019gaze}.
 Units of the convolutional layer near the estimated gaze location are assigned a lower dropout probability than units far from the estimated gaze location.
-This is similar to conventional dropout \cite{srivastava2014dropout}, but with non-uniform dropout probability for spatial units corresponding to different parts of the image space, as described by Chen et al. \shortcite{chen2019gaze}.
+This is similar to conventional dropout \cite{srivastava2014dropout}, but with non-uniform dropout probability for spatial units corresponding to different parts of the image space.